-At a time when bookies seem to be going into administration or abandoning the UK market almost on a weekly basis, this fearless Polish giant makes its entrance.
+At a time when bookies seemed to be going into administration or abandoning the UK market almost on a weekly basis, this fearless Polish giant made its entrance.

-STS Bet is an already established fully functioning online bookmaker (or Bukmacherskie) with plenty of experience behind it, and that shows from the moment you land on the homepage.
+STS Bet is an already established fully functioning online bookmaker (or Bukmacherskie) in its homeland with plenty of experience behind it, and that shows from the moment you land on the homepage.

 It’s a rare thing for a new bookmaker to pop up with so much ammo on its belt, but having been in operation since 2008, this household name in Poland is well equipped to survive in the UK market and it has a lot to attract UK customers too.